cloudiator/cloudiator.github.io/_docs/tutorial_cloud.md

 ## Discovery

-After having created the above entities, the discovery of colosseum will start running, importing the various offers (Images, Hardware and Locations) of the cloud provider.
+After having created the above entities, the discovery of colosseum will start, importing the various offers (Images, Hardware and Locations) of the cloud provider.
 You can see the discovered entities, when accessing the corresponding API endpoints.